What's in Wells City Archives?

 The photo was donated to the archives by Jean Imray.
 Her family were local and she was a distinguished former City Archivist and a long-serving trustee of the museum.

-These are designed to make available material relating to family history, house history and local history.
-They will be an invaluable searchable resource, and will be accessible for free.
-Twenty-five years’ worth of Wells Petty Sessions data (covering 1850 to 1874) will be made available, along with a City Property Register dating from 1860, and Sacrament Certificates relating to Wells (dating from 1689 to 1765).
+These are designed to make available material relating to family history, house history, local history and social history.
+They are an invaluable searchable resource, and are accessible for free.
+Twenty-five years’ worth of Wells Petty Sessions data (covering 1850 to 1874) have been made available, along with a City Property Register dating from 1860, and Sacrament Certificates relating to Wells (dating from 1689 to 1765).
 More databases will be added in the future.

 The invaluable assistance of City Archives volunteers is warmly acknowledged.
 Without their help, the creation of these databases would not have been possible.